hannahdesmond/mastery-curriculum/chapter10/README.md

 average(scores)
 ```

-- _Telling an object what we want_ might look like "average these scores."
+- _Telling an object what we want_ might look like: 'average these scores.'
 This is called **declarative** programming – literally, 'saying what we would like to happen'.

 When we're writing complex procedures, we're often working in a very _imperative_ world.
 We're handling things like _control flow_ with _conditionals_ and _loops_, working with simple objects like _arrays_, _strings_, _hashes_, and _integers_.
 It's a tough world, and it's quite unfriendly to non-programmers (and unfriendly to programmers who didn't write the procedure themselves).

 Therefore, as programmers, we try to abstract our work to a declarative style wherever possible.
-This is why, back in [Chapter 1](../chapter1/README.md), we were first introduced to the 'program world': because it's a declarative world, where you can ask `1` if it's an integer:
+This is why, back in [Chapter 1](../chapter1/README.md), we were first introduced to the 'program world' because it's a declarative world, where you can ask `1` if it's an integer:

 ```eval-ruby
 1.integer?